Tesla fires three more, overriding guidance allowing workers to stay home during pandemic

 At the main plant, workers on the production line piled into cars they were building, sitting next to each other as they were installing components such as steering wheels and side bolsters.
 Equipment was not wiped down between shifts, employees said.

-“I mean, it’s dangerous,” said another worker, who had been back to the plant before opting to stay home our of concern for his fiancee, who had heart surgery last year and suffers from COPD.
+“I mean, it’s dangerous,” said another worker, who had been back to the plant before opting to stay home out of concern for his fiancee, who had heart surgery last year and suffers from COPD.
 “There’s 15, 20 people standing right up on each other, front to back at the time clock in a group.
 When they sit down and eat, everybody’s right up on each other, mask down and everything.”

 The worker opted to stay home after breaking out in cold sweats and struggling to breathe through a mask.

-“I started feeling uncomfortable — I started feeling like they weren’t really doing anything for us,” said the worker, who later tested negative for covid-19.
+“I started feeling uncomfortable — I started feeling like they weren’t really doing anything for us,” said the worker, who later tested negative for the coronavirus.

-The worker had not received the same job abandonment notice, but was told in mid-June he would be terminated for not reporting to work.
-He has been removed from Tesla’s email and attendance systems, and doesn’t know if he would accept an offer to return.
+The worker had not received the same job abandonment notice but was told in mid-June that he would be terminated for not reporting to work.
+He has been removed from Tesla’s email and attendance systems and doesn’t know if he would accept an offer to return.

 “It’s not the job that I loved before,” he said.
 “Everything is completely different.
 I feel worried for the safety of my friends who still work there.”